 - Take advantage of the Cloud.

 Cloud computing technologies can reduce your startup expenses, improve cash flow, and boost productivity.
-These days you’ll find Cloud-based tools to handle myriad tasks, such as invoice processing, customer relationship management, data security, and more.
+These days you’ll find managed it services vancouver to handle myriad tasks, such as invoice processing, customer relationship management, data security, and more.

 - Lease, don’t buy.

 Office equipment is a huge startup expense that eats away at your working capital.
 To avoid substantial upfront expenditures, consider leasing equipment rather than buying it.
 Doing so will not only help conserve cash, it may also save you money on equipment repairs and maintenance as those costs are often included in the lease agreement.

 Becoming part of an association can open up networking opportunities, establish your startup’s reputation, and save you money, too.
 Trade and business associations often partner with major companies to offer their members discounts on everything from insurance to car rentals and plane tickets to office supplies.
 You’ll pay an annual association membership fee, but the return on your investment could be considerable.

 Once reserved for major corporations, business intelligence tools are now available for organizations of every size.
 The right business intelligence tool can deliver data analytics that help you solve problems, identify new opportunities, and make smarter business decisions — all of which may save capital and increase earnings.
 Yurbi is a popular BI tool for startups because nearly anyone can use it (no IT expertise required), it’s affordable, and it easily scales to meet your needs as your startup grows.